winhallfire/winhallfire.github.io/sources/safety.rst.txt

 If you need to dispose of ashes, proceed with caution.
 Ashes can retain heat for hours or even days.
 Use a metal shovel to transfer ashes to a metal container with a secure lid, and store it outdoors away from buildings, decks, garages, or brush to prevent accidental fires.

-Source `How to Use a Fireplace <https://www.bobvila.com/articles/how-to-use-a-fireplace/>`_
+Source: `How to Use a Fireplace <https://www.bobvila.com/articles/how-to-use-a-fireplace/>`_

 Knox Boxes
 ----------